ValkoDevs/valko-ui/.changeset/tiny-poets-switch.md

 ## Valko-UI Components:

-- Fix `useRipple` composable to allow ripple animation to complete before cleanup.
+- Fix `useRipple` composable to remove ripple only after both animation and user interaction have ended.
+- Update and improve ripple tests.